bitflower/stencil-lerna-tests/README.md

 # Stencil monorepo with Lerna + Typescript Project References = failing tests

-Demonstrates the `Unexpected token :` error that is thrown when running even simple tests.
+Demonstrates the `Can't find module ...` error that is thrown when running `spec` tests.

 ## Setting up this repo